uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/accessibility.md

 title: "Accessibility"
 image: false
 description: |-
-  This website is run by the Department for Educatoin.
+  This website is run by the Department for Education.
 It is designed to be used by as many people as possible.
 The text should be clear and easy to understand.
 date: "2020-11-06"